dgaydukov/cert-ocpjp11/files/ocpjp11.md

 sleep ERR: java.lang.InterruptedException: sleep interrupted Thread[pool-1-thread-1,5,main]
 ```

-Pay attention that `interrupt` works only if we have code that waits and catch for `InterruptedException`, if we don't have such code and thread just some heavy computation, it won't interrupt, but will go on until done
+Pay attention that `interrupt` works only if we have code that waits and catch for `InterruptedException`, if we don't have such code and have some heavy computation, it won't interrupt, but will go on until done
 ```java
 public class App {
     public static void main(String[] args) {